 What kind of points do I earn?

 You earn Ultimate Rewards points.
 This is Chase’s own point program, and the points can be used for travel, gift cards, merchandise, and statement credit.
 You can also transfer them outside to your mileage and point accounts with several airline and hotel programs.
-These include United Airlines, Southwest Airlines, British Airways, Hyatt, Marriott, Priority Club, and Korean Airlines.
+These include United Airlines, Southwest Airlines, British Airways, Hyatt, Marriott, and Priority Club.

 What count as dining and travel expensesexcellent?

 Dining spend includes fast food restaurants, casual dining restaurants, and fine dining.
 Basically any place out of the home that prepares and serves you food as long as the merchant classifies it as such.
 Travel spend includes airfare, hotel, vehicle rental, taxi, trains (even commuter), tolls, parking (even parking meters), time shares, buses, and travel agencies.

 Unfortunately gas is not considered a travel category purchase, and does not earn 2x points.

 Will I earn points for the spending needed to get the introductory bonus?